frewsxcv/tech-pto-comparison/README.md

 _Last updated: December 2022._

 "Unlimited" PTO[^unlimited] with guidance on minimum and maximum number of days.
+Non-exempt full time employees accrue PTO on an hourly basis and don't quality for the unlimited policy.

 ## 🏢 Etsy